-We recommend Transferwise’s Borderless Account for great rates and ease of management.
+We recommend Wise (formerly Transferwise) and their multi-currency account for great rates and ease of management.
 You get great currency transfer rates and can use the debit card anywhere around the world at the best rates.
-You can use the Transferwise debit card easily and for free for up to GBP200 (and equivalent in your local currency) per month for withdrawals PLUS no foreign transactions fees on card purchase! – Read how we save with Transferwise here.
+You can also use the Wise debit card easily and for free for up to GBP200 (and equivalent in your local currency) per month for withdrawals PLUS no foreign transactions fees on card purchases! – Read how we save with Transferwise here.

-Be sure to tell your bank that you’re travelling to Costa Rica and ensure that you have plenty of funds for your trip.
+Be sure to tell your bank that you’re traveling to Costa Rica and ensure that you have plenty of funds for your trip.